-UFT One can test terminal emulator applications that support HLLAPI (High Level Language Application Programming Interface) as well as those that do not, for example, emulator sessions configured to work with the VT100 protocol (using the Text-only option).
-HLLAPI allows a PC application to communicate with a mainframe application with extended capabilities.
+UFT Developer can test terminal emulator applications that support HLLAPI as well as those that do not, such as emulator sessions configured to work with the VT100 protocol (using Text-only mode).

 The terminal emulator screen refers to the area of the window in which the application is displayed.
 Each time the host responds to user input to the application, the screen changes.

 UFT Developer includes preconfigured settings for several terminal emulators and enables you to configure the settings for most others as well.